Solar power in Hawaii: Statistics

-In 2012 a typical solar system in Hawaii paid for itself in only 4 years, and returned a profit of over 4 times the cost over its life.
+In 2012, a typical solar system in Hawaii paid for itself in only four years, and returned a profit of over four times the cost over its life.
 Hawaii's 35% ($5000.00 Maximum) state tax credit is the second highest in the country, behind Louisiana.
-Hawaii offers a feed-in tariff, but it does not meet the normal definition of a feed-in tariff, as it is less than the retail cost of electricity, and is therefore simply a Power Purchase Agreement.
+Hawaii offers a feed-in tariff, but it does not meet the normal definition of a feed-in tariff, as it is less than the retail cost of electricity, and is therefore simply a power purchase agreement.
 The Oahu Wind Integration Study released a report detailing the impact on the Oahu grid and found that 500 MW of wind and 100 MW of solar power could provide Oahu up to 25% of its electricity while eliminating the need to burn approximately 2.8 million barrels of low sulfur fuel oil and 132,000 tons of coal each year.

-In 2010 Hawaii generated 56 GWh of energy by photovoltaics; this had risen to 2051 GWh in 2023.
+In 2010, Hawaii generated 56 GWh of energy by photovoltaics; this rose to 2051 GWh by 2023.

 This was only 0.07% of the state's total electricity generation in 2007 but had risen to 19.5% by 2024.